 - How do you leverage KPI?

-- What is your comprehension of the early childhood learning industry?
+- What is your comprehension of the childhood learning industry?

-Keep in mind that the questions’ statements may vary, however, the gist will remain the same.
-Thus, it is good to stay up to date with the technical HR knowledge and requirements for the employer brand.
+Keep in mind that the questions’ statements will vary, however, the context will always remain the same.
+Thus, keep yourself up to date with the technical HR skills and requirements mentioned in the HR specialist job description.

-Problem-solving skills are crucial for an HR specialist’s role as they encounter the problems more often than any other role in the department.
-Thus, make sure you make your proper research to prepare such questions that demand problem-solving skills.
+Problem-solving skills are crucial for an HR specialist’s role as they encounter issues more often than in any other role in the department.
+Thus, make sure to research and prepare such HR interview questions that demand problem-solving skills.